Rockport's Premier Photography Tours

 We offer a one of a kind photography tour.
+Our charters are custom designed to fit your group.
 Our boat the, Jack Flash, is uniquely designed for photographers.
 The Flash has three different decks at separate elevations to give you the angle of your choice.
 Another great feature is the enclosed cabin so you can take a break and relax out of the elements.
 The absolute best feature is the true shallow draft capability.
 We are able to float at a depth of ten inches and can motor at eighteen inches.
 This allows you to get really close to the birds.
 It is not uncommon to get within 50 feet of Whooping Cranes and even closer for most Shore Birds.

 Your tour will begin at the Sea Gun Marina.
 The Marina is located on the Lamar peninsula.
 Ten miles North of Rockport at the North end of the Copano Bay Bridge.

 Please check out the calendar to see if the dates you want are available.

 While your here on our web page check out the photo galleries to see what kind of action you can expect.

 Email us with any questions or to book your trip at firstname.lastname@example.org